Struggling With Compost? What Your Compost Pile Needs to Work Properly

 Compost Piles Need Air

-Part of the reason compost waste breaks down the way it does is due to proper air circulation.
+Part of the reason compost breaks down the way it does is proper air circulation.
 Your container must allow adequate ventilation.
-If it does not, you will need to drill or cut air holes in the container for this.
+If it does not, you will need to drill or cut air holes in the container.

-A compost pile without proper aeration turns into a rotting mess without giving you the soil you need for your garden.
+A compost pile without proper aeration turns into a rotting mess, leaving you without the soil you need for your garden.

 As part of the decomposition process, your compost pile will need to be moistened until just damp and kept that way.
 If it is allowed to dry out completely, it will not progress into soil and rot into a soggy mess.

 If it has been raining, your compost pile should be sufficiently watered.
 However, if the weather has been dry, you must water it yourself.
 As you water it, be sure not to get it sopping wet.
-Instead, keep it damp without dripping wet.
+Instead, keep it damp, not dripping wet.

 Your Compost Pile Must Be Balanced

-When adding ingredients to your compost pile, they must be balanced between green and brown elements.
+When adding ingredients to your compost pile, balance green and brown elements.
 In short, green ingredients are things such as vegetable scraps, and browns are things that were once alive but are processed and no longer are, such as sawdust or paper.

 Compost comprises green (nitrogen) materials, brown (carbon) materials, air, and water.

-Your compost pile will need you to feed it regularly.
+Your compost pile will need to be fed regularly.
 This essentially means just adding more compostable materials to it.
 It should be obvious why, but this is to ensure your pile continues to make soil.

 Again, when you add ingredients, try to balance greens and browns so your compost pile thrives.